Robotics Ph.D. Student/Graduate Research Assistant at Oregon State University, the United States

 Thank you for visiting my website.
-I am Masafumi Endo, a Ph.D. student in Robotics at Oregon State University.
+I am Masafumi Endo, a Robotics Ph.D. student at Oregon State University.
 Currently, I am working on learning-based trajectory generation that identifies path/motion plannings and predicts time-optimal trajectories for robotic manipulators.

-Previously, I completed my M.E. studies in The Space Robotics Lab., directed by Prof. Kazuya Yoshida at Tohoku University, Japan.
+Previously, I completed my master's studies in The Space Robotics Lab., directed by Prof. Kazuya Yoshida at Tohoku University, Japan.
 My main research topic was the development of a planetary roving vehicle for the exploration of celestial surfaces such as Moon and Mars.

 My research objective is to create agile mobile robots who have robustness, high efficiency, and adaptability to accomplish long-term operations even in challenging, unknown environments.

 Graduate Research Assistant - OSU, The United States

 Work on a research project that aims to present a new cycle-time prediction strategy based on machine learning for industrial manipulators.

 Graduate Teaching Assistant - OSU, The United States

 ME 413: Computer-Aided Design and Manufacturing - Spring 2020

 Engineering Intern - Google Lunar XPRIZE, Team HAKUTO, Japan

 Built experiment equipment using 3D CAD to verify our noise reduction method for the time-of-flight camera attached on the rover under the lunar sunlight illuminated condition.